 Use it as an opportunity to boost your newsletter signups by offering special season-limited promotions and discounts for your subscribers!

-To ensure that your newsletter subscription form is always available no matter how far down someone scrolls into a page, implement it as a floating overlay.
-But be careful here – sticky bars that are too obtrusive will risk irritating your customers.
+To ensure that your newsletter subscription form is always available no matter how far down someone scrolls into a page, implement it as a floating sticky bar.

 Groupon, a daily deals shopping site, has a sticky subscription form overlay that follows the user as the page is scrolled.
 They have also thoughtfully included a way to hide the overlay for uninterested visitors.

-Exit-intent popups are based on a new type of technology pioneered by companies like us.
-These popups are designed to keep visitors on your website and boost your subscriber list.
+Exit-intent popups are designed to keep visitors on your website and boost your email list.

 The technology works like this: whenever a visitor tries to leave your site, a popup appears with a message.
-This message gives you a final chance to get your visitors to signup to your list before they leave your site.
+This message gives you a final chance to get your visitors to sign up for your list before they leave your site.

-Building a huge newsletter list can be your ultimate advantage over competitors.
-The best ecommerce site owners are proactive and constantly optimize their list building efforts.
-Boosting your signups is a great way to boost your business in the long-term.
+Building a huge email list can be your ultimate advantage over competitors.
+The best ecommerce site owners are proactive and constantly optimize their list-building efforts.
+Boosting your signups is a great way to boost your business in the long term.

 (Note: Have you heard of OptiMonk?
-It’s a powerful onsite messaging solution that helps you convert up to 15% of abandoning visitors to sales and leads, what even better, it can help you in boosting your ecommerce signups as well.
+It’s a powerful CRO solution that helps you convert up to 15% of abandoning visitors to sales and leads, even better, it can help you in boosting your ecommerce signups as well.
 Give it a try – click here to create a free OptiMonk account now.)